What is Executive Functioning?

 Because attention difficulties often co-occur with reading problems - it is often helpful to incorporate strategies to support attention and organization as well.

 Our executive functioning support is individualized based on student need.
-We offer three different treatment models:
+We offer two different treatment models:

 - Weekly Sessions